sahib/misc/performance/3_memory.rst

    As malloc() needs to cater objects of many different sizes (as seen in the example above) it is prone to fragmentation.

+   malloc() can fail!
+Originally it was supposed to fail if there is no memory left, but on Linux there is "infinite" virtual memory and overcommitting (we come to those later), which is why it does not fail for this reasons.
+It will fail however if you ask it a too large block, have some memory restrictions on your processes (cgroups) or other administration reasons.

 ----